bangyen/oligopoly/experiments/README.md

 python experiments/demo.py
 ```

-This will create a sample configuration, run experiments, and display summary results.
+This will load the sample configuration, run experiments, and display summary results.